bablokb/circuitpython-vameter/README.md

 Logging via WLAN is possible with an additional ESP-01 MCU connected to the UART of the Pico.
 For details, read the
 [ESP-01 logging HowTo](doc/esp01logger.md).

+If the program runs on an ESP32 you can use the builtin wifi for data-logging.
+See [ESP32 logging HowTo](doc/esp32logger.md) for details.